WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/3-accessibility.md

 - Use concise and simple sentences.
 - Avoid camel case and all caps text; follow capitalization guidelines.
 - Don't format fonts unnecessarily.
 More information on "Fonts".
 - Use proper heading hierarchy.
-The H1 is the main heading representing the page title on every core page.
-For subsections, use a reasonable HTML heading structure — including the use of heading elements for page subsections.
+The H1 is the main heading representing the page title on every page or post (article).
+For subsections, use a correct HTML heading structure — including the use of heading elements for page subsections.
 Heading markup should not be used for presentational purposes.
   - Use H2 through H6 to give internal structure to the page.
   - Don’t skip heading levels.
   - Don’t add extra functionality inside a heading, like links or buttons.
-- Don't used colored or shaded backgrounds, images, or watermarks behind text.
+- Don't use colored or shaded backgrounds, images, or watermarks behind text.
 Low contrast hinders screen readers.
 - Avoid a screen full of continued text; rather break up your content in paragraphs and make use of headings, lists, bullet points, etc.
 - Define and spell out symbols, abbreviations or acronyms.
 - Don't limit the reader to forcefully open links in a new tab.
+When a link opens in a new tab, the user may lose the ability to go back in the browser.
 If the links do open in a new tab, indicate it using text or an icon.

 ## Media Accessibility